andersevenrud/nordic.nvim/README.md

 ## Usage

-Nordbuddy can be installed using any package manager and configuration language of choice.
+nordic.nvim can be installed using any package manager and configuration language of choice.

 ### With packer.nvim